Currency Converter & Open Market Foreign Exchange In Pakistan 02 September 2025 - UrduPoint

 Currency Converter & Open Market Foreign Exchange In Pakistan 02 September 2025

-KARACHI, (UrduPoint / Pakistan Point News - 2nd Sep, 2025) Following are the selling/buying rates of major currencies issued by the National Bank of Pakistan (NBP), here on Tuesday.
+KARACHI, (UrduPoint / Pakistan Point News - 2nd Sep, 2025) Following were the Opening Rates of foreign currencies in kerb market issued by the Exchange companies Association of Pakistan, here on Tuesday.

 Recent Stories